The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

 Melchisedec was King of Righteousness and King of Peace.
 And both of those titles fit and apply to Jesus Christ.

-That is, although he was not a descendant of Levi, Melchisedec existed before Levi and was greater than Levi.
+That is, although he was not a descendant of Levi, Melchisedec existed before Levi and being the very Creator was greater than Levi.

 7:8 And here men that die receive tithes; but there he receiveth them, of whom it is witnessed that he liveth.
 7:9 And as I may so say, Levi also, who receiveth tithes, payed tithes in Abraham.
 7:10 For he was yet in the loins of his father [Abraham], when Melchisedec met him [received tithes of Abraham].